munsif200/munsif200/README.md

 - **Materials Informatics**
 - **Action Recognition** & **Machine Learning**

-Currently pursuing cutting-edge research in AI and computer vision applications at one of South Korea's leading research institutions.
-With a strong background in computational sciences and artificial intelligence, I focus on developing innovative solutions that bridge theoretical research with practical applications in industry and academia.

 ### 🔬 Research Focus
 - Advanced deep learning architectures for computer vision